Building Your Backcountry Kitchen, Part 3: Cookware & Stove Pairings

 COOKWARE & STOVE RECOMMENDATIONS: Bring several stoves along with a big 2.5-liter pot (great for cooking pasta), or multiple pots that nest together for easy packing.
 The DragonFly stove has wide pot supports to handle pots up to 10” in diameter easily, and it’s a master at simmering.
 The WindPro stove is a lighter, still simmer-capable canister fuel option.
 For cookware, the MSR Flex 3 and Flex 4 cook systems and the Alpine™ 4 Pot Set are designed for groups and offer the versatility for you to bring only the items you need for a particular trip—backpacking one weekend, car camping the next.

 MEAL PREP: Whether it’s a family camping trip, a vehicle-assisted rock climbing excursion or a rafting adventure, you have the means to bring a full camp kitchen.

 COOKWARE & STOVE RECOMMENDATIONS: Cook like you’re at home with a traditional two-burner camp stove and MSR stainless cookware, or perhaps one of our Flex cook systems.
-For a one-burner option, the DragonFly stove offers heat adjustment, a unique feature not always available with white gas stoves.
+For a one-burner option, the DragonFly stove offers precision heat adjustment, a unique feature not always available with white gas stoves.
 If you’re all about the amenities, you might get the Alpine Deluxe Kitchen Set or other MSR accessories designed for your camp cooking pleasure.

 Whatever your cooking style or trip requirements—fast, boil-only meals, simple two-pot recipes or simmered gourmet feasts—there’s a stove and cook set designed to support it.